rgeraldes24/solc/docs/internals/optimizer.rst

 StackCompressor
 ^^^^^^^^^^^^^^^

-One problem that makes code generation for the Ethereum Virtual Machine hard is the fact that there is a hard limit of 16 slots for reaching down the expression stack.
+One problem that makes code generation for the Zond Virtual Machine hard is the fact that there is a hard limit of 16 slots for reaching down the expression stack.
 This more or less translates to a limit of 16 local variables.
 The stack compressor takes Yul code and